umontreal-simul/latticetester/README.md

-The most relevant options include `--out` to specify the directory in which the files created during the build process will be placed, `--prefix` to specify the directory under which you wish to install the LatCommon software **once it is compiled**, and `--boost` and `--fftw` to specify the directories under which Boost and FFTW were installed, if not under standard system directories.
+The most relevant options include `--out` to specify the directory in which the files created during the build process will be placed, `--prefix` to specify the directory under which you wish to install the LatCommon software **once it is compiled**, and `--boost` and `--ntl` to specify the directories under which Boost and NTL were installed, if not under standard system directories.
 First, the project must be configured with:

 	./waf configure --prefix $HOME/latsoft